LGBTQ rights in Palestine: Activism

 In 2010, the organization Palestinian Queers for Boycott, Divestment, and Sanctions (PQBDS) was formed, aimed at challenging Israeli representation of gay life in Palestine and pinkwashing.
 They also run a website called Pinkwatching Israel.

 Palestinian queer organizations such as Al Qaws describe themselves as "queer-feminist" and anti-colonial in regards to the Israeli-occupied territories, and caution against rendering all of the progressive forces inside Palestine invisible, including erasing the queer Palestinian movement's achievements, describing it as a form of violence.
 In relation to a ban on conversion therapy in Israel, activists such as Maisan Hamdan criticized the conservative Islamic Movement, which is active in Israel and parts of the Knesset, who voted against the ban.
 Hamdan states that the sole effort of the movement is Palestine's liberation, without inclusion of LGBTQ rights, and stated that these two efforts (liberating Palestine and liberating queer people) should proceed together.

-During the 2023 Gaza war, some Palestinians, who considered themselves part of the LGBTQ community, shared information in anonymously geotagged posts on Queering the Map, a community-based online collaborative and counter-mapping platform.
+During the 2023 Gaza war, some LGBTQ Palestinians shared information in anonymously geotagged posts on Queering the Map, a community-based online collaborative and counter-mapping platform.
 It was said by Time that this provided a "rare glimpse" into perspectives of queer Palestinians, with many messages expressing solidarity with the Palestinian cause.
 Others stated that Palestinians were sharing their "last words" on the platform.